1995–96 FA Premier League: Summary

 Despite the arrival of Dennis Bergkamp, Arsenal never looked like serious title challengers.
 Their best chance of success coming in the League Cup, where they reached the semi-finals, was lost on away goals to Aston Villa.
 However, the North London side still qualified for the UEFA Cup by finishing fifth.

 Aston Villa won the Coca-Cola sponsored League Cup competition this season, beating Leeds United 3–0 at Wembley.

 Title holders, Blackburn, recorded the lowest ever finish by a Premier League title-holder by finishing 7th.
 This record was matched by Manchester United in 2013–14 and broken by Chelsea in 2015–16 and again by Leicester City in 2016–17.
 However, Rovers striker Alan Shearer was still the league’s top scorer with 31 goals.

 Six days after clinching their third league title in four seasons, Manchester United became the first team to complete a second league championship and FA Cup double when a Cantona goal gave them a 1–0 win over Liverpool in the FA Cup final.

 Fourth place Aston Villa lifted the League Cup for a joint record fifth time, securing a UEFA Cup place for the third time in four seasons.

 The Premier League relegation places went to Bolton Wanderers, Queens Park Rangers, and Manchester City.
 Bolton had spent most of their first Premier League season bottom of the table, and an improvement in form was not enough to save the Burnden Park side from an immediate return to Division One.
 They went down on the season’s penultimate weekend, on the same day that QPR’s 3-0 win over London rivals West Ham came too late to save the top flight place they had held since 1983.
 Manchester City failed to beat Liverpool on the final day of the season, consigning them to the final relegation place on goal difference behind Southampton and Coventry City.

 English performance in European competition

 Blackburn Rovers, the 1994–95 Premier League champions, finished bottom of their group in the UEFA Champions League.
 Manchester United were knocked out of the UEFA Cup in the first round, with Liverpool and Leeds United both being knocked out at the second round.
 Everton were beaten in the second round of the UEFA Cup Winners' Cup.
 The only English team still in European competition after Christmas were Nottingham Forest, who reached the quarter-finals of the UEFA Cup.

+Tottenham Hotspur, Wimbledon and Sheffield Wednesday were invited to the revamped Intertoto Cup, which became under the auspices of UEFA.
+All three failed to progress from the group stage but due to Tottenham and Wimbledon fielding under-strength teams, they both received a one-year suspension from UEFA.
+The bans were lifted upon appeal however, the Football Association were forced to forfeit their Fair Play berth for the 1996–97 UEFA Cup to go to the best-placed team not qualified for Europe, which were Everton.